WZLHQ/espnet/egs2/pefts/asr1/README.md

 - (TODO) Then, we replace some files with **.

 ## 3 Usage on VS Code
 We create a "PEFTs" branch from the master branch.
-And in "pefts" branch, we create a new recipe named "pefts" in which all the experiments are conducted.
+And in "PEFTs" branch, we create a new recipe named "pefts" in which all the experiments are conducted.
 So the usage is as follows:
-1. Checkout to "pefts" branch
+1. Checkout to "PEFTs" branch
 2. Open <espnet-root>/egs2/pefts/asr1 in VS Code
 3. Set soft links as follows:
 ```bash